25 Examples Of Awesome Email Marketing

 • Email marketing campaigns involve triggers that align emails with subscribers' actions and wants.
 They personalize marketing, help customers feel connected with you, and consequently build stronger customer relationships.

-• Email marketing campaigns are measurable (via email tracking), flexible, and scalable.
+• Email marketing campaigns are measurable (via tracking your emails), flexible, and scalable.
 They are safe investments with a high ROI.

 Benefits Of Studying Email Marketing Examples